Video Games That Don’t Exist

 Sora is a powerful creative tool, but is not perfect by any means, and this project embraces these limitations.
 To borrow from the philosophy of circuit bending pioneer Reed Ghazala, the accidental glitches aren’t considered bugs in the context of this work, but an integral feature.
 At the time of writing AI video generators are evolving to allow greater levels of granular control.
 The current state of the art of this tech is always the worst it will be, but why idealise the perfect future medium when right now you can enjoy working with AI that rapidly unlocks so many creative possibilities while often doing its own thing and hallucinating as standard?
 I imagine that further down the line this imperfect style of AI will continue to be explored and experimented with by artists, its inherent constraints functioning as an incentive, just as with so many legacy digital platforms that live on on as creative mediums beyond their mainstream commercial shelf-life.

-VGTDE Promo Images (Drobox folder)
+VGTDE Promo Images (Dropbox folder)

 Further reading: